elastic/rally-tracks/elastic/logs/README.md

 * `ds_autosharding_max_threads` (default: 32) The maximum number of write threads in the auto *scaling* function.
 * `dsl_poll_interval` (default: "5m") A time value indicating the interval data stream lifecycle runs at.
 This is relevant in the context of auto sharding as data stream lifecycle periodically triggers the rollover operations that will recalcualte and implement the (auto)sharding scheme.

+### Categorize Text (categorize-text)

+Runs the categorize-text aggregation with varying values of shard-size and with/without the use of a sampler aggregation.
+The challenge targets a specific set of indices by way of an index alias.

 ## Changing the Datasets

 The generated dataset is influenced by 2 key configurations: